davidhodge931/ggblanket/README.md

 #### 3. {ggblanket} customises colours via `pal` and `alpha` arguments consistently.

-These arguments are the same regardless of whether a `col` variable is specified.
-If more colours are provided than needed by the pal argument, then the excess colours will just be dropped.
-Note all colours specified by the pal argument will inherit to any further `ggplot2::geom_*` layers added.
+These arguments work in the same way regardless of whether a `col` variable is specified or not.
+This is therefore one less thing for users to remember.

 ``` r
 penguins %>%